vuesion/packages/packages/service/README.md

   -h, --help                 output usage information

 Commands:
-  add|a                      Add a vue-starter package to your project. build|b [options]          Build project for production. clean|c                    Clean up the project directory. create|c [options] [name]  Create a new vue-starter project.
+  add|a                      Add a vuesion package to your project. build|b [options]          Build project for production. clean|c                    Clean up the project directory. create|c [options] [name]  Create a new vue-starter project.